centreborelli/s2p/README.md

 # S2P - Satellite Stereo Pipeline

-This code implements a stereo pipeline which produces elevation models from images taken by high resolution satellites such as Pléiades, WorldView and QuickBird.
+This code implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, Worldiew QuickBird, Spot or Ikonos.
 It generates automatically digital elevation models from stereo pairs (two images) or tri-stereo sets (three images).

 The main language is Python, although several operations are handled by binaries written in C.